sitehostnz/sitehost_ansible/docs/dns.md

 </p>

 # sitehost.cloud.dns
 Manages SiteHost DNS records and zones.
-Make sure to checkout our [developer KB article](https://kb.sitehost.nz/developers) for more information on our API.
-Please ensure the `Domains: DNS` privilege is enabled your your SiteHost api key.
+Make sure to check out our [developer KB article](https://kb.sitehost.nz/developers) for more information on our API.
+Please ensure the `Domains: DNS` privilege is enabled for your SiteHost API key.

 - [parameters](#parameter)
 - [examples](#examples)